 You can measure your triglyceride levels at home with a cholesterol blood test.
 Ideally, your triglycerides should be below 1.7 mmol/L. Your triglyceride levels are usually measured along with LDL, HDL, and total cholesterol.

 How to lower your triglyceride levels

 Healthy lifestyle choices are the most effective way to lower your triglyceride levels:

 - avoid eating too many sugary and refined foods — opt for whole-grain carbohydrates instead

 - choose unsaturated fats — opt for things like olive oil and fatty fish instead of saturated and trans fats

-- exercise regularly — aim for at least 75 minutes of vigorous activity or 150 minutes of moderate aerobic activity each week (like fast walking, cycling, or swimming)
+- exercise regularly — aim for at least 75 minutes of vigorous activity (like running) or 150 minutes of moderate-intensity activity each week (like fast walking, cycling, or swimming)